 Indications for the collection of blood cultures require careful consideration.29-31 Poorly collected blood cultures can lead to false positive or false negative results that may compound diagnostic uncertainty.
-This may prompt unnecessary empirical therapy and prolonged hospitalisation.
-The collection process should ensure appropriate asepsis to reduce contamination, adequate sample volumes, and multiple sets to provide adequate sensitivity.33-35 in intensive care patients treated with antimicrobials may also provide a useful guide to the timing of de-escalation or cessation of antimicrobial therapy.
-In essence, tests for acute-phase reactants should be used sparingly and interpreted with caution when managing infectious diseases.38-40
+This may prompt unnecessary empirical therapy and prolonged hospitalisation.32 The collection process should ensure appropriate asepsis to reduce contamination, adequate sample volumes, and multiple sets to provide adequate sensitivity.33-35

 Rapid blood culture analytical methods, both phenotypic and molecular, have been demonstrated to reduce the time to targeted antimicrobial therapy and to reduce mortality.
-This is especially true if the results are directly communicated to the clinician or via the AMS team.
+This is especially true if the results are directly communicated to the clinician or via the AMS team.^{36,37}